Skip to footer content

 Now, let's read data from a range of cells in the opened Excel file.
 The code goes as follows:

-// Read from Range of cells elegantly.
+// Read from a range of cells elegantly.

 foreach (var cell in sheet["A2:A6"])